hwmack/work-tracker/README.md

 # Work CLI

 A cli utility to track time spent working.
-It keeps local a local history of the time and dates that you worked uses that to create a timesheet in Xero.
+It keeps local a local history of the time and dates that you worked uses that to create a timesheet in Xero(Unfortunately may not be possible).

 ## Flags
 ```bash